Why ABP.IO Platform?

 ABP Framework provides a complete multi-tenant infrastructure and abstract complexity from your business code.
 Your application code will be mostly multi-tenancy aware while the ABP Framework automatically isolates the database, cache and other details of the tenants from each other.
 It supports single database, per tenant database and hybrid approaches.
 It properly configures the libraries like Microsoft Identity and OpenIddict, which are not normally multi-tenancy compatible.

 Building a microservice system requires many infrastructure details: Authenticating and authorizing applications and microservices and implementing asynchronous messaging and synchronous (Rest/GRPC) communication patterns between microservices are the most fundamental issues.

 The ABP Framework provides services, guides, and samples to help you implement your microservice solution using the industry standard tools.

 ABP Commercial even goes one step further and provides a complete startup template to kick-start your microservice solution.

 All of us have similar but slightly different business requirements.
 However, we all should re-invent the wheel since no one's code can directly work in our solution.
 They are all embedded parts of a larger solution.

 ABP Commercial modules provides a lot of re-usable application modules like payment, chat, file management, audit log reporting... etc. All of these modules are easily installed into your solution and directly work.
 We are constantly adding more modules.

 All modules are designed as customizable for your business requirements.
 If you need complete control, you can download the full source code of any module and completely customize based on your specific business requirements.

-Being in a big community where everyone follows similar coding styles and principles and shares a common infrastructure brings power when you have troubles or need help with design decisions.
+Finally, being in a big community where everyone follows similar coding styles and principles and shares a common infrastructure brings power when you have troubles or need help with design decisions.
 Since we write code similarly, we can help each other much better.
-ABP is a community-backed project with almost 10K stars on GitHub.
+ABP is a community-backed project with more than 10K stars on GitHub.